Kejoko/nvim-dotfiles/readme.md

 - [ ] Make resolving git conflicts nicer
 - [ ] Add ability to open multiple buffers side by side
 - [ ] Add ability to open a terminal
-- [ ] Make it more apparent which buffer is active (clearly determine which buffer we are editing)
+- [x] Make it more apparent which buffer is active (clearly determine which buffer we are editing) - handled via the nicely colored lualine
 - [x] Change the theme
 - [ ] Debugging capabilities